-Because movies are generally produced to make money for their respective studios, one of the biggest modern challenges for films is diversity.
-Not only have we seen Oscar ceremonies ridiculed for their whiteness, but we often find women under-represented in film as well.
-This makes sense, since most films are created with the appeal toward white males between the ages of 18 and 35.
+Because movies are generally produced to make money for their respective studios, one of the most significant contemporary challenges for films is diversity.
+Not only have we seen Oscar ceremonies ridiculed for their whiteness, but we often find women under-represented in cinema as well.
+This makes sense since most films are created with the appeal toward white males between the ages of 18 and 35.
 As one of the target demographic, I can say this is certainly true since there are many films created each year which I find myself interested in watching for some reason or other.
-While it can be challenging to create films with independent women as the main focus, especially if the film wants to make lots of money, there are plenty of great films out there featuring independent women.
+While it can be challenging to develop films with independent women as the main focus, especially if the film wants to make lots of money, there are plenty of great movies out there featuring independent women.
 This week’s two films examine the lives of independent women.

 Length: 122 minutes / 2.03 hours

 Perhaps the baseline test for films about independent women is the Bechdel test.
 A piece of fiction which features two women who talk to each other about something other than a man would pass this test.
 More than half of all films can pass this test, but there are at least 10% of all films that fail all three criteria.
 While the Bechdel test might seem like a feminist stamp of approval on a piece of media, often it is a good indicator of an excellent protagonist.
 Take, for instance, the French-language film, Amélie (2001), which passes the Bechdel test: the eponymous main character is interesting, imaginative, and fun . . . all without necessarily focusing on her love life.
 Even films like Juno (2007), which clearly include story arcs about a woman’s romantic life, can pass the Bechdel test with realistic representations of independent women.